View the current warnings for Queensland

 - Winds

-- South to southeasterly about 10 knots becoming east to northeasterly in the evening.
+- South to southeasterly below 10 knots becoming north to northeasterly in the middle of the day.

 - Seas